johnpg82/johnpg82/README.md

 ## Professional Experience

 ### Founder & Principal Engineer
-**Forest of Knowledge Inc. / Habit Earth LLC**, Denver, CO *(Current)*
+**Forest of Knowledge Inc. · Habit Networks · Habit Earth LLC**, Denver, CO *(Current)*

-- Founder of Forest of Knowledge Inc., a holding company for a portfolio of software and product ventures, and Habit Earth LLC.
+- Founder of Forest of Knowledge Inc., a holding company for a portfolio of software and product ventures.
-- Architect and sole engineer behind the **Habit Networks agent platform** — a Cloudflare control-plane Worker with GitHub App integration that connects client repositories to an autonomous coding/ops agent, administered through a custom "Habit Admin" panel.
+- Creator of **Habit Networks** ([habitnetworks.com](https://www.habitnetworks.com/)) — a managed website platform that pairs design, build, and ongoing support with an in-browser **AI agent**: clients point out problems or describe ideas while browsing, and the agent captures screenshots, conversations, and change requests, drafts AI-assisted changes, and previews them for review before publishing.
-- Designed and operate a **49-domain Cloudflare portfolio** with automated parking, redirect, and DNS management.
+- Architected the platform end-to-end on **Cloudflare** (Workers, D1, R2, Durable Objects) with **GitHub App** integration linking client repositories to the agent, administered through a custom "Habit Admin" control-plane panel.
-- Building **NeuroGardens**, a sound-healing / vibroacoustic platform, including an AI video-generation tool that orchestrates KlingAI and OpenRouter to produce sequential clips with visual continuity.
+- Designed and operate a **49-domain Cloudflare portfolio** with automated DNS, parking, and redirect management.
-- Prototyped an **SMS AI agent device** on the Minimal Phone MP01, backed by a self-hosted SMS gateway and MCP server.
+- Ship and host a growing network of live sites spanning CME education, e-commerce, local directories, 3D home exploration, and audio apps (see Network Sites below).

 ### Chief Technology Officer
 **PRESENT e-Learning Systems**, Boca Raton, FL *(2015 - Present)*